- It's too expensive to Start School Later.

 The evidence bears this out: starting school after 8:30 a.m. does not harm, and may even help, extracurricular performance.
 Here are just a few examples from the world of sports:

-pushed their school start time later, the school won several state
+- After Wilton, CT pushed their school start time later, the school won several state championships.

-soccer program with athletes earning athletic scholarships.
+- Loudon County, VA has a top ranked football and girls soccer program with athletes earning athletic scholarships.
 The starting bell at Loudoun high schools is 9:00 a.m.

 Many aspects of school policy are regulated by state and federal government, particularly when local school systems cannot or will not set policies to protect basic rights, including rights to health, safety, and education.
 This has been proven to be the case with respect to the issue of school start times since the 1990's.

 Specific school hours must be set locally to reflect specific demographics, topography, values, and budgets.
 However, establishing a barebones minimum before which schools should not begin mandated instruction is as fundamental as requiring schools to turn on the heat when the temperature falls below a certain level.
 The idea of setting a minimum standard is simply to provide a boundary to protect children from being forced to adhere to school starts that negatively impact their health and safety.
-Whether this minimum is set through law or regulation, and whether, ultimately, it is set at a federal, state, or even local level, it needs to be established to protect children.
+Whether this minimum is set through law, regulation, or guideline, and whether, ultimately, it is set at a federal, state, or even local level, it needs to be established to protect children.

 Starting school at later, safe, healthy hours is universally beneficial to all children.
 This is along the same vein as Child Labor Laws and Child Car Seat Restraint Laws.